-Several types of cancer can afflict the kidneys.
-Renal cell carcinoma (RCC), the most common form, accounts for approximately 85% of all kidney cancers.
-In RCC, malignant (cancerous) cells develop in the lining of the kidney's tubules and typically grow into a mass called a tumor.
+There are several types of kidney cancer.
+Renal cell carcinoma (RCC), the most common form, accounts for the majority of all kidney cancers.
+In RCC, malignant (cancerous) cells develop in the lining of the kidney’s tubules and typically grow into a mass called a tumor.
 Single tumors are the norm, although more than one tumor can develop within one or both kidneys.

 - Age: particularly adults 50 – 70 years old